uktrade/directory-ui-export-readiness/article/templates/article/markdown/43_meet-your-customers.md

 ### Alternatives to face-to-face meetings

 Travelling to overseas meetings can be expensive and time consuming.
-If you can&rsquo;t afford to visit a client in their own country, you could arrange to meet them at an international trade show in the UK or overseas.
+If you can&rsquo;t afford to visit a client in their own country, you could arrange to meet them at an international trade show.

 Trade shows can be cost effective if you arrange face-to-face meetings with several customers.
 They are a good place to market your product or service and to find agents, distributors and potential customers.